All external hyperlinks are provided for your

 Health Services does not testify to, sponsor, or endorse the accuracy of

 Chikungunya fever is an arboviral disease transmitted to

-humans by the bite of infected Aedes aegypti and A. albopictus
+humans by the bite of infected Aedes aegypti or A. albopictus

 mosquitoes.
 Chikungunya virus was first isolated from the blood of a

-febrile patient in Tanzania in 1953, and outbreaks of Chikungunya fever
+febrile patient in Tanzania in 1953.
+Outbreaks of Chikungunya fever

-have occurred in many areas of Africa and Asia, and most recently in a
+have occurred in many areas of Africa, Asia, Europe, and the Pacific

 Some tips to protect yourself: